 If turning Wi-Fi off and back on didn’t work, try restarting your iPad.
 It’s possible your iPad’s software has crashed, which could prevent it from connecting to Wi-Fi networks.

-Press and hold the power button on “slide to power off” appears.
 Swipe the power icon left-to-right to shut down your iPad.
 Wait a few seconds, then press and hold the power button again to turn your iPad back on.

 Restart Your Router

 While you’re restarting your iPad, turn your router off and back on as well.
 When your iPad won’t connect to Wi-Fi, sometimes your router is to blame.
 To restart it, simply unplug it from the wall and plug it back in!
+Check out other article to learn how fix problems with your Wi-Fi router.

 Forget Your Wi-Fi Network and Reconnect